LearnersGuild/curriculum-app/modules/Editor-Basics/README.md

 Some nice to haves:

 - split screen in your editor
-- select the next instance of the exact thing i have selected now (cmd-d)
+- select the next instance of my current selection (cmd-d)